In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 "There are some people that you may have heard that may not feel as welcoming.
 They might be saying some scary things," he says.

 Lindon is tall and gentle, with a shaved head.
-He sprinkles his conversation with "dude," and "blessings."
+He sprinkles his conversation with "dude" and "blessings."
 He wants the new refugees not to feel afraid of differences.

 Returning To Syria For Love: Why A Refugee Plans To Leave The U.S.